AntonioCCosta/DPG_PhysicsBehavior_2026/README.md

 # DPG_PhysicsBehavior_2026
-Repository for the Physics of Behavior Tutorial at DPG 2026 meeting
+Repository for the Physics of Behavior Tutorial at DPG 2026 meeting.

+You can either download the repository or, even easier, run the jupyter notebooks in ./notebooks/ directly in google colab:

 ## 🚀 Open notebooks in Google Colab